Wind4Greg/BBS-Draft-Checks/README.md

 Coding examples to check procedures in the [draft BBS signature scheme](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html) (the *draft*).

 These examples try to be minimal in the sense of:

 1. relying on the fewest extra libraries to simplify installation;
 2. using straight forward language constructs
 3. use high level languages such as Python and JavaScript

 They are not examples of secure coding techniques although they are provided to help in verifying the procedures in a draft cryptographic suite.

+***Update***: The verification of the draft has been going quite well so I've decided to create a [BBSAllinOne.js](JavaScript/AllinOne/BBSAllinOne.js) file that only depends on [noble-bls12-381](https://github.com/paulmillr/noble-bls12-381) and [noble-hashes](https://www.npmjs.com/package/@noble/hashes) to use in demonstrations of BBS signatures.
+Example uses are given in [SignVerifyExample.js](JavaScript/AllinOne/SignVerifyExample.js) and [ProofGenVerifyExample.js](JavaScript/AllinOne/ProofGenVerifyExample.js).

 ## Key Generation